dmlc/dgl/examples/pytorch/evolveGCN/README.md

 ## Attention:
-* Currently only the Elliptic dataset data set is used.
+* Currently only the Elliptic dataset is used.
 * EvolveGCN-H is not solid in Elliptic dataset, the official code is the same.

 Official code result when use EvolveGCN-H: